IbrahimAbuhanoun/IbrahimAbuhanoun.github.io/_portfolio/portfolio-4.md

              box-shadow:0 3px 10px rgba(0,0,0,0.15);"
     >
     <figcaption class="research-caption" style="text-align:center; width:100%; color:#000; font-weight:bold; font-style:italic;">
-      Demonstration of plot adjustments before simulating the bus bar model: The temperature bounds were set and shown, and the bus bar (green) was selected as the domain
+      Demonstration of plot adjustments before simulating the busbar model: The temperature bounds were set and shown, and the bus bar (green) was selected as the domain
     </figcaption>
   </figure>
 </div>